Stalruth/SableyeBot4/PRIVACY.md

 ## What the Application stores for an extended period

-The Application stores some data for an extended period of time to assist in development and debugging.
-This data will be used to examine the popularity of commands and the popularity of different paramters:
+The Application stores all collected data for an extended period of time to assist in development and debugging.
+This data will be used to examine the popularity of commands and the popularity of different paramters.

+This data is shared with Sentry (https.sentry.io) to help provide analysis on error rates and performance.

+Aside from the data listed below, all data collected is deleted after 30 days.

   - Guild ID